Rhine Boulevard, Cologne-Deutz

 Das Rheinufer vor seiner Umgestaltung © 2008 nicht bekannt

-A BIG GIFT
+A GREAT GIFT

 A MAJOR PROJECT BETWEEN HIGH WATER AND ARCHAEOLOGY